Some-Birb7190/lp_printer_cli/README.md

 ## Pre-Requisites
 For this program, you will need:
-- Anything greater than Python 3 (made using Python 3.8.10)
+- Anything greater than Python 3 (made using Python 3.8.10, tested on 3.6.15)
 - pyusb - https://github.com/walac/pyusb
 - Pillow - https://github.com/python-pillow/Pillow
 - python-qrcode - https://github.com/lincolnloop/python-qrcode